goal:

 -

-Co-Sleeping: Co-sleeping is common and usually not a problem for children.
-However, children who co-sleep often rely on a co-sleeper as a sleep-onset association.
+Co-Sleeping: Children who co-sleep rely on a co-sleeper as a sleep-onset association.
 They need a co-sleeper to fall asleep, and also to stay asleep.
-This habit can be an issue if parents prefer to sleep separately.

 Co-Sleeping with Parents: Children who need to sleep with their parents are using them as a sleep-onset association.
 They can learn to use other sleep-onset associations and not rely on their parents.